Ed Miliband launches Labour's Corby by-election campaign

 "Young people who are desperate to work," he said.

-"Young people who want to make a contribution to our country and want to do better for themselves but can't because Government is not letting it happen."'Not all the same'
+"Young people who want to make a contribution to our country and want to do better for themselves but can't because Government is not letting it happen."

 He said in the run-up to polling day Labour - who suffered a shock defeat at the hands of Respect's George Galloway in Bradford West earlier this year - would try to visit every home in the constituency.